-Researchers find possible key to regulation of ovarian cancer stem cellsSeptember 27th, 2012 in Cancer /
+Researchers find possible key to regulation of ovarian cancer stem cellsSeptember 27, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Researchers at Moffitt Cancer Center have discovered that the micro ribonucleic acid miR-214 plays a critical role in regulating ovarian cancer stem cell properties.
 This knowledge, said the researchers, could pave the way for a therapeutic target for ovarian cancer.